brotatotes/bht-automation/bht gen 3/Luke/Chapter 20/Luke 20 22 bht.md

 # Luke 20:22 Commentary Help Text

 ## BHT:
-The discussion centers around tribute, a form of payment.
-Luke uses the Greek term for tribute, while Matthew and Mark employ the Latin equivalent.
-The tribute mentioned could be an annual tax on land and houses.
-The question arises not about its legality for the Romans, but for the Jews who consider themselves Abraham's seed and the Lord's free people.
-The emphasis lies on the phrase for us, highlighting the tension surrounding the question of whether it is lawful to pay tribute to a heathen emperor.
+The debate revolves around whether it is lawful for the Jews, who consider themselves free and descendants of Abraham, to pay tribute, an annual tax brought as payment.
+Luke employs the Greek word for tribute, while Matthew and Mark use the Latin equivalent.
+The question emphasizes the phrase for us, raising the issue of whether this tax is permissible for them.
+The Syriac and Persic versions translate it as head money, possibly referring to the coin's depiction of Tiberius.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: